[New] Introducing Duplicator’s Sleek Redesign: New Look, Same Great Features

 For domain changes, it’s important to notify Google right away.
 When you do, search engines know exactly where your WooCommerce site is.
 They’ll be able to find, index, and display your content more easily.

 You can update your website’s domain in Google Search Console.
-This is a free tool that allows you to monitor and optimize your site’s presence in Google search results:
+This is a free tool that allows you to monitor and optimize your site’s presence in Google search results.

 As a first step, make sure you have both the old and new WooCommerce sites added as properties.
-To help you with this, check out this tutorial on setting up Google Search Console
+To help you with this, check out this tutorial on setting up Google Search Console.

 Next, you’ll see both properties available in the dropdown menu at the top of the page.
-Select your original domain name:
+Select your original domain name.

-Then, find Settings » Change of address:
+Then, find Settings » Change of address.

-Now all you’ll need to do is select the property for the new WooCommerce site:
+Now all you’ll need to do is select the property for the new WooCommerce site.

 Click on Validate & Update to finish informing Google about the migration.

 You can migrate your WooCommerce store to a new server by installing Duplicator Pro and creating a full backup of your site.
 Then, drag and drop the generated archive file into the new WordPress installation.
-The Duplicator migration wizard will walk you through the process of importing your original data
+The Duplicator migration wizard will walk you through the process of importing your original data.

 Alternative: Cart2Cart is an e-commerce migration service that can transfer data like product categories, images, orders, and product variants.
 It allows you to select your source and target carts and run a free demo migration.

-You can move your whole WordPress website to a new domain by creating a package with Duplicator Pro and dragging and dropping it into the new website.
+You can move your whole WordPress website to a new domain by creating a backup with Duplicator Pro and dragging and dropping it into the new website.
 After the migration, the AIOSEO plugin can help you redirect visitors from the old domain to the new one.
 Also, be sure to inform Google about the domain name change.

 WooCommerce is an open-source plugin that provides more flexibility and customization options than a Shopify store.
 You can use a wide range of free and paid extensions to enhance your store’s functionality and integrate with third-party services.
 Additionally, WooCommerce has no transaction fees, enabling you to have more control over your profit margins.